Skip to main content

 • remote-video: The video with the rest of the participants and their audio.

-• local-video: The video with the webcam feed of the current user.
-In this case the audio is muted.
+• local-video: The video with the webcam feed from the current user.

 • toolbar: This component is the one that contains all the buttons to make actions.
 In the next section we will discuss how it works.